keithbuhler/keithbuhler.github.io/PHI-305-S2016-Syllabus.md

 **W Feb- 3  *Bioethics* 94- 101 (Group 3) Confucian Truth-telling.** Are there any circumstances in which part of the truth, a falsehood, or a mix of true and false are the best way to use speech?

-**F Feb- 5  Unit Paper #1 due. *Bioethics* case studies discussion of Patient Responbility**: AMA Fundamental Elements of the Patient- Physician relationship.
-Do we bear partial or complete responsibility for our own health?
+**F Feb- 5  Unit Paper #1 due. *Bioethics* AMA Fundementals, discussion of Patient Responbility**: Do we bear partial or complete responsibility for our own health?
 How do patient responsibilities derive from autonomy?
 Are any of the AMA’s list of responsibilities too much?
 Cases 5- 6: What might be the main objections to Ashley’s treatment?
 Should Dr. Beckwith write the prescription?

 ------------